Why Early Spring is the Best Time to Scout for Whitetail Deer

-If you have just one chance to scout before next deer season, do it in the following month.
-The legwork you put in during March is the most valuable of the year, for two reasons: (a) There’s no other time when so many clues about local deer behavior are laid so bare before you; and (b) Spooking bucks is a nonissue so far in advance of fall.
-For many of us, March is a time when snow is here and gone—and sometimes here again—and in this muddled transition from winter to spring lie the secrets to what deer are doing right now and what they were up to last fall.
+If you have just one chance to scout before next deer season, do it now, in early spring.
+The legwork you put in during March and April is the most valuable of the year, for two reasons: First, there’s no other time when so many clues about local deer behavior are laid so bare before you, and, second, spooking bucks is a nonissue so far in advance of fall.
+For many of us, this is a time when snow is here and gone—and sometimes here again—and in this muddled transition from winter to spring lie the secrets to what deer are doing right now and what they were up to last fall.
 It’s an opportunity you can’t miss.
 So lace up your boots, and I’ll walk you through my own two-step plan.

 When you have snow, every step a deer takes is public record, and nothing gives you a better big-picture view of how deer use your property than following hoofprints.
-Go cut a track and concentrate on:
+Go cut a track and concentrate on the following:

 An early-spring thaw uncovers last fall’s deer sign, perfectly preserved.
 It’s like reading a history book hot off the press.
 Look for:

-Secondary Trails: Mature bucks don’t leave rubs and scrapes everywhere they go, and they commonly travel off the beaten path.
-Keep a sharp eye out for faint trails that intersect main trails near a food source, or that veer 30 yards downhill from the obvious runway on the ridgetop.
+Mature bucks don’t leave rubs and scrapes everywhere they go, and they commonly travel off the beaten path.
+Keep a sharp eye out for faint trails that intersect main trails near a food source, or that veer 30 yards downhill from the obvious runway on the ridge top.
 I walk every minor trail I can find now and inevitably discover a covert route I’ve been missing for years, even on familiar ground.

 Of course, you probably have fish and turkeys on the brain.
 I do, too.
 But when I gaze at the bucks on my wall and remember that two of my three gross Booners were taken from stand locations I chose in March, I get my deer maps out.